-(1) The non-controlling interest relates to the 21% ownership of Caisse de dépôt et placement du Québec ("CDPQ") in a U.S. subsidiary.
+(1) At November 30, 2021, the non-controlling interest relates to a participation of approximately 66.3% in the profit for the period attributable to owners of Cogeco Communications in addition to the 21% ownership of Caisse de dépôt et placement du Québec ("CDPQ") in a U.S. subsidiary of Cogeco Communications.

-Fiscal 2022 first-quarter profit for the period and profit for the period attributable to owners of the Corporation increased by 1.5% and 0.1%, respectively, as a result of:
+Fiscal 2022 first-quarter profit for the period and profit for the period attributable to owners of the Corporation decreased by 1.1% and 4.9%, respectively, as a result of:

-- higher adjusted EBITDA; and

-- lower income tax expense; partly offset by

 - higher depreciation and amortization expense;

 - higher integration, restructuring and acquisition costs, mainly resulting from the acquisition of the Ohio broadband systems; and

-- higher financial expense.
+- higher financial expense; partly offset by

+- higher adjusted EBITDA; and

+- lower income tax expense.

-SEGMENTED OPERATING AND FINANCIAL RESULTS
+5. SEGMENTED OPERATING AND FINANCIAL RESULTS